Letters From Those Impacted by

 Edmond people came to the funeral on Friday and there was a memorial Sunday.
 His older sister, who's been suspended and cut off before too, died Monday morning.
 The father, in another offshoot, was allowed to come, but they went back to cutting him off after the weekend. --Anonymous

 Comment: Jason Read Bacon was born April 7, 1989 and died April 25, 2010.
-The obituary on him can be read here.
+The obituary on him was at tributes.com.
 A cached copy from stilwellonline.info had more info and said he died in Las Vegas, NV, had a graveside service April 30 in Westville, OK, with PCG minister Robert Brown presiding, and that he had 3 sisters and 3 brothers.

 Members Corrected for Asking Prayer for Jason Without Permission: